jagerber48/sciform/docs/source/fsml.rst

 Specification
 =============

-Instead of explicitly constructing :class:`Formatter` instances configured using :class:`FormatOptions` instances, users can construct :class:`SciNum` or :class:`SciNumUnc` instances and format them using string formatting with format specification strings from the :mod:`sciform` format specification mini-language (FSML).
+Instead of explicitly constructing :class:`Formatter` instances, users can construct :class:`SciNum` or :class:`SciNumUnc` instances and format them using string formatting with format specification strings from the :mod:`sciform` format specification mini-language (FSML).
 This is analogous to how python :class:`int`, :class:`float`, and :class:`Decimal` instances can be formatted using the built-in